thadguidry/respec/markdown.md

 # Using Markdown with ReSpec

 You can use markdown to write ReSpec based documents.
-There are two ways you can enable markdown in ReSpec.
-You can globally enable by setting [`respecConfig.format`](format) to "markdown", or you can enable markdown on individual [`data-include`](data-include) using [`data-include-format`](data-include-format) attribute.
+To enable markdown globally, set [`respecConfig.format`](format) to "markdown".

 The markdown is interpreted as [GFM](https://guides.github.com/features/mastering-markdown/) and you can mix HTML and markdown.